Skip to main content

 What Are the Privacy Implications of Wellness Programs?

-The privacy of your is paramount, and both HIPAA and the ADA have strict rules to protect it.
+The privacy of your health information is paramount, and both HIPAA and the ADA have strict rules to protect it.
 Any health information collected as part of a wellness program must be kept confidential and can only be used for the purpose of administering the program.

 This information must be stored separately from your personnel records and can only be disclosed to a very limited group of individuals who are directly involved in the administration of the program.
 The table below outlines the key privacy protections under these laws.